jberkus/ansible101/README.md

 Please proceed to the file "LESSON_01.md".

-The way you go to lesson 01 is to proceed to the first commit on this repository:
+For convenience, this repository has tags to help you go from one commit to the next.
+These tags are of the form `LESSON##`, where `##` is a number.
+For example, the first tag is `LESSON01`, the second is `LESSON02`, and so on.

+To view lesson 01 on your computer, run the following commands:

 ```
 git clone https://github.com/jberkus/ansible101.git
-git checkout e947e27
+git checkout LESSON01
 ```

-After this, you can advance commits one at a time by:
+Then you can view lesson 02 by running:

 ```
-git checkout HEAD@{1}
+git checkout LESSON02
 ```

+Continue proceeding through all lessons by checking out one tag after another.